GAP Year Opportunities

 Step 2: Make your goal detailed and SPECIFIC.
 Answer who/what/where/how/when.
 HOW will you reach this goal?

-List at least 3 action steps you'll take (be specific):
+List at least 3 specific action steps you'll take.

-Step 3: Make your goal is MEASUREABLE.
-Add details, measurements and tracking details.
+Step 3: Make your goal is MEASURABLE.
+Add details, measurements and tracking methods.

 Step 4: Make your goal ATTAINABLE.
 What additional resources do you need for success?